Date of Degree

 cancer, caregiver, coping, mood, music therapy, social support

 Copyright 2011 Abbey Lynn Dvorak

 Dvorak, Abbey Lynn.
-"Music therapy support groups for cancer patients and caregivers." dissertation, University of Iowa, 2011.
+"Music therapy support groups for cancer patients and caregivers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.